sillitoe/sge-monitor/README.md

 **Simple web-based application to monitor SGE activity**

 This project exists because I wanted a simple way of browsing our local HPC cluster (running SGE) without doing lots of typing.
-There are undoubtably far more sophisticated and interactive tools to monitor SGE usage/activity - currently, this is nothing more than a wrapper converting `qstat` output into web pages.
+There are undoubtably far more sophisticated and interactive tools to monitor SGE usage/activity (I failed to find anything that installed easily).
+Currently, this is nothing more than a wrapper converting `qstat` output into web pages.

 ## Requirements